William Grimes (former slave): Biography

 Grimes was born into slavery in King George County, Virginia, in 1784.
 His father was Benjamin Grymes, Jr., a wealthy plantation owner; Grimes' mother was a slave on a neighboring plantation.
 Benjamin Grymes, Jr., the father of William Grimes was the great-grandson of William Fitzhugh.
 Fitzhugh was the founder of Eagles's Nest plantation located in King George County, Virginia.
 Benjamin Grymes, Jr., volunteered for Grayson's Continental Line Regiment in the American Revolutionary army and eventually received the rank of Lieutenant in 1777.

-During his years of slavery, Grimes was owned by at least ten different masters, in Virginia, Maryland, and Georgia.
+Grimes was enslaved by at least ten different enslavers in Virginia, Maryland, and Georgia.
 He worked as a house servant, valet, field worker, stable boy, and coachman.
 In 1815, at the age of 30, Grimes escaped from slavery by stowing away on the ship Casket that sailed from Savannah, Georgia to New York City.
 He then travelled by foot from New York City to New Haven, Connecticut.

 Grimes settled in New Haven, Connecticut, where he was a successful barber.
 His clients included students from nearby Yale University and Litchfield.
 Grimes married Clarissa Caesar in 1817 in New Haven by Reverend Samuel Merwin.
 They had eighteen children together, but only twelve survived until adulthood.

-In 1820 the United States census shows that Grimes was the head of a seven-member household in Litchfield.
-Following this, Grimes rents his barbershop in Litchfield and moves to New Haven where he worked as a barber, grocer, and furniture merchant.
+The 1820 United States census indicates that Grimes was the head of a seven-member household in Litchfield.
+Following this, Grimes rented his barbershop in Litchfield and moved to New Haven where he worked as a barber, grocer, and furniture merchant.
 It is noted that Grimes lived in many cities in Connecticut.
 These cities being Stratford, Norwalk, Fairfield, Bridgeport and Stratford Point alongside New Haven and Litchfield.

-In 1823, Grimes' last slave owner tracked him down and demanded he must pay for his freedom.
-His former slave owner would have him arrested and forced back into slavery if Grimes were to refuse.
+In 1823, Grimes' last enslaver tracked him down and demanded that he pay for his freedom.
+His former enslaver would have him arrested and forced back into slavery if Grimes were to refuse.

-After living 4 years in Litchfield, Grimes moved back to New Haven.
+After living four years in Litchfield, Grimes moved back to New Haven.
 Where he lived the rest of his years.
-Clarissa Caesar, his wife, then left for California because her and Grimes split some time before writing his second edition.
-No information is given by Grimes for why this occurred.
+Clarissa Caesar, his wife, then left for California because she and Grimes split some time before writing his second edition.
+Grimes gives no information as to why this occurred.
 However, he mentions that only his youngest child is still with him at that time and does not know where any other child of his is.

 Grimes was still listed as living in New Haven in the 1830 and 1840 United States census.

-Furthermore, in 1860 William Grimes is listed as the head of an eight-person household in New Haven while his occupation is shown as a lottery dealer in the United States census.
+In the 1860 United States census, William Grimes was listed as the head of an eight-person household in New Haven, while his occupation is shown as a lottery dealer.